Newberry College Announces Accreditation Level Change

 The substantive change in accreditation is the result of the college’s viable case for adding such programs.
 Not only did the institution need to illustrate the demand for new master’s programs, college leaders needed to demonstrate financial fortitude, employability of graduates, faculty preparedness, and more.
 Newberry College cleared these hurdles with flying colors.

 “There are so many people who are committed to the success of our students and the future of Newberry College.
 We want to thank our students, alumni, staff, and community partners who continue to support Newberry College every day, without whom this would not be possible,” said Dr. Sid Parrish, vice president for academic affairs.

 The college’s first graduate program will be an online Master of Science in organizational development and leadership, with classes expected to begin this year.

 Parrish went on to recognize Dr. David Fowler, who, alongside his duties as chair of the Department of Business Administration, has spearheaded the graduate degree’s development.
-Dr. Sarah Bryant will reprise her role as business department chair.
+Fowler will assume the role of program coordinator for the new master’s program, while Dr. Sarah Bryant will reprise her role as business department chair.

 “Graduate program offerings help us expand opportunities for individuals to invest in their future through education, to journey with them toward discovering their vocation and impacting their communities, regions, and states,” said Dr. Kelli Lynn Fellows, dean of online and graduate programs.